cisco-open/jalapeno/README.md

 ![jalapeno_architecture](docs/img/jalapeno_architecture.png "jalapeno architecture")

-#### Platform Overview: SDN is a Database Problem
+#### Platform Overview

-At the heart of Jalapeno is the concept that all SDN use cases are really virtual topologies whose type and characteristics are driven by dataplane encapsulations and other meta data.
-Thus, SDN is database problem.
+At the heart of Jalapeno is the concept that many SDN use cases really involve the creation of virtual topologies whose type and characteristics are driven by dataplane encapsulations (Tunnel Building) and other meta data.
+And network topologies (whether real or virtual) can be modeled as graphs.
+Thus, if we think in terms of graphs, we can address any topological use case as an exercise in database mapping.
 With this framework in mind, Jalapeno has the theoretical ability to address any kind of virtual topology use case, for example:

 * Internal Traffic Engineering (TE) - engineered tunnels traversing a network under common management (BGP-LS use cases - see note below**)
 * Egress Peer Engineering (EPE) - engineered tunnels sending traffic out a specific egress router/interface to an external network
 * SD-WAN - various combinations of TE and EPE
-* VPN overlays - engineered tunnels creating point-to-point or multipoint overlay virtual networks
+* VPN Overlays / Segmentation - engineered tunnels creating point-to-point or multipoint overlay virtual networks
-* Network Slicing - see VPN overlays
+* Network Slicing - add some SLA to VPN overlays
-* VPN overlays with TE, EPE, SDWAN
+* VPN Overlays with TE, EPE, SDWAN
 * Service Chaining - engineered tunnels, potentially a series of them, linked together via or seamlessly traversing midpoint service nodes
-* Service Chaining - engineered tunnels, potentially a series of them, linked together via or seamlessly traversing midpoint service nodes
+* Service Meshes - generally a service-mesh is more of a layer-7 graph, but the mesh could be augmented with some layer-3 topological service as well

 #### Some project principles and goals

+* Use-case, topology, and endpoint agnostic - The Host may be the control/encapsulation point (linux, fd.io, eBPF, etc.)
-* Give applications the ability to directly choose their service/SLA (path through the network)
+* Give applications the ability to directly choose their network SDN service or SLA
-* Enable development of an ecosystem of Network Service tools and capabilities
+* Enable development of an ecosystem of SDN control applications, tools, and capabilities
-* The Host may be the control/encapsulation point (linux, fd.io, eBPF, other)
-* Microservice architecture
+* Modular, extensible, microservice architecture
-* Combine network and application performance data
 * Emphasize the use of APIs over Protocols for greater agility

 #### Jalapeno's key components

 Jalapeno is comprised of a series of microservices which can be summarized as:

-* Collectors - capture network topology and performance data and feed the data to Kafka.
+* **Collectors** - capture network topology and performance data and feed the data to Kafka.
 Eventually we wish to incorporate application and server/host performance data as well.
 The collection stack also includes Influx TSDB and Grafana for data visualization

-* Data Processors, Graph Database, and Time-Series Database - Jalapeno has two classes of processors:
+* **Data Processors**, Graph Database, and Time-Series Database - Jalapeno has two classes of processors:

     * Base data processors: parse topology and performance data coming off Kafka and populate the Influx TSDB and base data collections in the Arango graph database.
 The Topology and Telegraf pods are base processors.
     * Virtual Topology or Edge processors: mine the graph and TSDB data collections and then populate virtual topology Edge collections in the graph DB.
 Linkstate-edge is an one such processor: <https://github.com/cisco-open/jalapeno/tree/main/linkstate-edge>

 * Data Processors, Graph Database, and Time-Series Database - Jalapeno has two classes of processors:

     * Base data processors: parse topology and performance data coming off Kafka and populate the Influx TSDB and base data collections in the Arango graph database.
 The Topology and Telegraf pods are base processors.
     * Virtual Topology or Edge processors: mine the graph and TSDB data collections and then populate virtual topology Edge collections in the graph DB.
 Linkstate-edge is an one such processor: <https://github.com/cisco-open/jalapeno/tree/main/linkstate-edge>

-* API-GW - expose Jalapeno's virtual topology data for application consumption (API-GW is under construction)
+* API - expose Jalapeno's virtual topology data for application consumption
     * An implementation focusing on fetching topology and telemetry data from Jalapeño can be found in a separate GitHub organisation: <https://github.com/jalapeno-api-gateway>
     * An implementation focusing on fetching topology and telemetry data from Jalapeño can be found in a separate GitHub organisation: <https://github.com/jalapeno-api-gateway>